devravager/Trick-privacy-policy-/README.md

 ⚖️ Liability

-Trick operates under the control of its developers, but any actions performed by the bot in your server (like message deletion, banning, kicking, etc.) are considered your responsibility as the server owner or administrator.
+Vortex operates under the control of its developers, but any actions performed by the bot in your server (like message deletion, banning, kicking, etc.) are considered your responsibility as the server owner or administrator.
 We do not accept liability for misuse caused by incorrect configuration or failure to restrict access.

 🗑 Data & Privacy

-For data handling practices, please see the Levix Privacy Policy.
+For data handling practices, please see the Vortex Privacy Policy.

 📞 Contact & Support